-Reddit user “little_pete_wrigley” was paying $210 for his auto insurance policy through Liberty Mutual and wanted to see if he could do better and save some money.
+Reddit user “little_pete_wrigley” was paying $210 a month for his auto insurance policy through Liberty Mutual and wanted to see if he could do better and save some money.

 His first stop online?
 Our very popular list of the best and worst auto insurers.

 This guy put $1,300 back in his pocket

 Not everyone can join USAA.
 Membership is limited to military veterans as well as active duty military.
 Immediate family members are eligible as well.